 7. 1964 Ferrari 250 LM | $14,300,000

 Chassis No. 6107, this is a perfect example of Ferrari’s first mid-engined car designed by legendary designer Carrozzeria Scaglietti.
+The 250 has become an almost legendary model, with it’s own unique place in motoring folklore (including being placed at the heart of the great Ferrari – Lamborghini rivalry).
 Described by the auctioneer as ‘an Italian operatic masterpiece of sound and colour’, the 250 LM blazed the design trail for generations of future Ferraris.

 6. 1957 Ferrari 250 Testarossa | $16,390,000